Subscribe to get access

 Second, agritourism farms tend to be more innovative and better integrated into the broader economy.
 According to the 2012 Agricultural Resource Management Survey (ARMS), published by the US Department of Agriculture, Agritourism farms engage in more niche products and activities than their non-agritourism counterparts.
-For example, they produce “value added products” like fruit jams, floral arrangements, pasta sauce, or dried herbs; generate renewable energy or engage in machine hire or work for other farms; and engage more with their local communities.
-The farmers who run these operations are also more likely to be college educated, use the internet for business, and pay for management advice.
+For example, they produce “value-added products” like fruit jams, floral arrangements, pasta sauce, or dried herbs; generate renewable energy or engage in machine hire or work for other farms, and engage more with their local communities.
+The farmers who run these operations are also more likely to have a college education, use the internet for business, and pay for management advice.

 Third, agritourism is increasingly seen as a useful tool for rural development.
 In Italy, the highly developed agritourism industry has come to symbolize pride in regional history and connects local food cultures and international communities.
 Although there are challenges that rural farms in the US face that may not be faced by their Italian counterparts, like being more isolated, developing agritourism could work, over time, to produce the same effects: linking locally grown foods to regional history and providing new opportunities to younger farmers (especially those who might otherwise be inclined to abandon family farms).
 In some areas of the US, agritourism could provide a much-needed revenue boost to smaller-scale farms.
 As the industry further expands, it will make important and ongoing contributions to rural development.

 Fourth, agritourism farms tend to earn more.
 However, they still don’t earn much.
-For example, in the US, only 1 out of 7 farms earn over $25,000 annually from agritourism operations, with most earning under $5,000.
+For example, in the US, only 1 out of 7 farms earn over $25,000 annually from agritourism operations.
+Most earnings are under $5,000.
 The one exception to this general rule seems to be with some hydroponic growers.
-Hydroponics is the art of growing without soil, with nutrients being directly added to the water or other growing medium).
-Indoor hydroponic growing operations are among the most lucrative small-scale farming technologies because they offer the ability to grow more produce, in less space, within a potentially shorter time frame, with less labor, and virtually no crop loss to insect and weather damage.
+Hydroponics is the art of growing without soil.
+Rather, you directly add nutrients to the water or other growing medium.
+Indoor hydroponic growing operations are among the most lucrative small-scale farming technologies.
+That’s because they offer the ability to grow more produce in less space.
+Moreover, within a potentially shorter time frame, with less labor and virtually no crop loss to insect and weather damage.
 Currently, however, hydroponic farms only account for a small percentage of growing operations.

 As I noted in an earlier blog post, the majority of small-scale, local farmers put in a lot of hard work with little financial reward and need your support.
-If the market for agritourism in the US continues to grow, it will likely spur the Federal government to offer incentives to farmers to participate in agritourism activities.
-The 2014 Farm Bill and the recently passed 2016 Ohio agritourism bill are 2 steps in the right direction.
+If the market for agritourism in the US continues to grow, it will likely spur incentives.
+For instance, the federal government may offer incentives for farmers to participate in agritourism activities.
+The 2014 Farm Bill and the recently passed 2016 Ohio agritourism bill are two steps in the right direction.

-Last, and maybe most important, agritourism – like with the entire green industry – has attracted its fair share of “greenwashing”.
-Greenwashing occurs when a manufacturer or provider of services markets his or her business as more environmentally sound than it really is.
+Last, and maybe most important, agritourism – like with the entire green industry – has attracted its fair share of “greenwashing.”
+Greenwashing occurs when a manufacturer or provider of services markets their business as more environmentally sound than it really is.

-Greenwashing has affected the travel and tourism industry just as much as any other, so if you are considering a farm stay or other form of agritourism, it’s important to make sure that you are not contributing to the problem.
+Greenwashing has affected the travel and tourism industry just as much as any other.
+If you are considering a farm stay or other form of agritourism, ensure you are not contributing to the problem.

 This site is protected by wp-copyrightpro.com